TranPhucVinh/C/Physical layer/Thread/Documents/Thread with argument.md

-# Get the parameter of the thread by passing a variable
+# Get the parameter of the thread

-## Get the parameter sent main thread
+## Get the parameter sent from main thread
-Get the parameter sent main thread then changes that parameter's value:
+Get the parameter sent from main thread then changes that parameter's value:
 ```c
 void *func_thread(void *ptr);